Your Voice Matters!

 Community Council Members:

-volunteer with the FLA OHT group for a two-year term, attending monthly meetings, and sharing their lived experience, interests, skills, and abilities.
-These members play:
+- Volunteer with a group for a two-year term, attending monthly meetings, and sharing their lived experience, interests, skills, and abilities.

-- An advisory role to FLA OHT leadership - keeping the patient experience at the forefront of discussions and organizational expectations.
+- Play an advisory role to leadership, keeping patient experience at forefront of discussions and expectations.

 - A role engaging in early planning and co-design of our OHT work, with an equal voice at the table.